dfir-iris/iris-web/README.md

 - **[iris-frontend](https://github.com/dfir-iris/iris-frontend)** — SvelteKit UI.

 The backend and frontend are wired into iris-web as git submodules. `docker compose up` pulls pre-built images from `ghcr.io/dfir-iris/iris-{backend,db,nginx,frontend}` — no build step, no submodule init required for pull-only deployments.

+⚠️ **v3.0.0-beta.1 is a beta release.
+Not recommended for production use.
+For production, use the latest stable release, v2.4.29.**

 ### Running Iris